 Currently, for every 100 families living in poverty, approximately 27 receive TANF cash assistance; down from 68 in 1996.

 4) Vicious Cycle of Long-Term Unemployment and Poverty

-The Urban Institute’s Nichols and Zach McDade, research associate, note that “4.2 million Americans — 37 percent of the unemployed — have been jobless for longer than six months,” the highest rate “by far” in the last sixty years.
+The Urban Institute’s Nichols and Zach McDade, research associate, note that “4.2 million Americans — 37 percent of the unemployed — have been jobless for longer than six months,” the highest rate “by far” in the last 60 years.

 Nichols and McDade suggest that the “relationship between growing long-term unemployment and poverty runs both ways, where poverty can reinforce joblessness just like joblessness can increase poverty.”

 “The longer one is unemployed, the harder it is to find work,” they write.
 “Skills erode, professional networks deteriorate, and workers become tainted by a perception of ‘unemployability.’
 Long-term unemployment begets longer-term unemployment.
 Throw poverty into the picture and it’s only worse.
 Long-term unemployed workers are much more likely to be poor.
 Poverty makes it more difficult to travel to interviews, pay for child care, or care for one’s health, making the job hunt all the harder.”